 Also known as

-Nutmeg powder- This can be prepared by roasting the whole seeds and then crushing them into fine powder.
-A blender or motar and pestle may be used for this purpose.
-Nutmeg powder is used for marinades or stews or soups.
+This can be prepared by roasting the whole seeds and then crushing them into fine powder.
+A blender or mortar and pestle may be used for this purpose.
+Nutmeg powder is used for marinades, stews and soups.

 How to select

-" Nutmeg is usually associated with sweet, spicy dishes - pies, puddings, custards, cookies and spice cakes
+• Internationally, nutmeg is usually associated with sweet, spicy dishes like pies, puddings, custards, cookies and spice cakes.

-" Japanese varieties of curry powder include nutmeg as an ingredient
+• Japanese curry powders include nutmeg as an ingredient.

-" The essential oil from nutmeg is used as a natural food flavouring in baked goods, syrups, beverages, and sweets.
+• The essential oil from nutmeg is used as natural food flavouring in baked goods, syrups, beverages and sweets.
 It replaces ground nutmeg as it leaves no particles in the food.

 How to store

-" Used in small dosages nutmeg can reduce flatulence, aid digestion, improve the appetite and treat diarrhea, vomiting and nausea.
+• Used in small dosages nutmeg can reduce flatulence, aid digestion, improve the appetite and treat diarrhoea, vomiting and nausea.

-" Nutmeg's flavour and fragrance come from oil of myristica, containing myristicin, a poisonous narcotic.
-Myristicin can cause hallucinations, vomiting, epileptic symptoms and large dosages can cause death.
+• Nutmeg's flavour and fragrance come from the oil of myristica, containing myristicin, a poisonous narcotic.
+Myristicin can cause hallucinations, vomiting and epileptic symptoms, and large dosages can cause death.
 These effects will not be induced, however, even with generous culinary usage.